Heartland Library Cooperative

 Dinner – $20.00: When travel begins before 6:00 P.M. and extends beyond 8:00 P.M.

-MILEAGE: Ground Transportation: Travel by personal vehicle will be reimbursed at a state rate of $ .56.5 or current IRS approved rate per mile Rental cars will be reimbursed if the cost is no greater than travel by personal vehicle.
+MILEAGE: Ground Transportation: Travel by personal vehicle will be reimbursed at the current State and IRS approved rate per mile.
+Rental cars will be reimbursed if the cost is no greater than travel by personal vehicle.

 RETAIN ALL ORIGINAL RECEIPTS AND ATTACH THEM TO YOUR TRAVEL VOUCHER.